coniferprod/k5ktool/README.md

 to the task of reading a binary file and processing the information.
 This was my second serious attempt at Go, and I got a little further this time.
-I was starting to feel almost comfortable with the language constructs, even though there is a certain verbosity to Go that does not really feel too comfortable.
+I was starting to feel almost comfortable with the language constructs, even though there is a certain C-like terseness to Go that does not really feel too comfortable, as it results in lots of code lines.
+This is something that I really need to think about, as there are many things I like about Go.

 Apart from learning, my earlier language choices reflected the desire to run the application on both macOS and Windows, and possibly also Linux